mamoon100/reading-notes/Code-301/class-3.md

 ## Things I want to know more about

-1. i get throw somthing called this.setState,bind(this) and i want to know more about it.
+1. i get through something called `this.setState,bind(this)` and i want to know more about it.